Japanese football league system: Level III: J3 League (20 clubs)

-Level IV: Japan Football League (16 clubs; 15 for 2023)
+Level IV: Japan Football League (16 clubs)

 The Japan Football League (JFL) is the fourth level in the Japanese football pyramid, and is known as the highest level for amateur club football.
 Prior to 2010, the JFL was governed by Japan Football Association (JFA); since 2010, the JFL became independent from the Japan FA with its own status and governing body, and consists mainly of amateur football clubs and company teams, though some fully professional clubs (J. League associate members) also exist.
 Due to presence of these professional clubs, the league has de facto semi-professional status.

 Clubs at this level and below enter the Emperor's Cup indirectly; most clubs qualify through cup tournaments contested in individual prefectures; the top JFL club at the halfway point of the season may qualify directly.
 However, if they have also won their respective prefectural cup, the prefectural cup runners-up take their place in the indirect round.